Docta-ai/docta/README.md

 See sampled results of [anthropics/hh-rlhf](https://github.com/anthropics/hh-rlhf) [here](data/hh-rlhf-docta) and sampled results of [MOSS](https://huggingface.co/datasets/fnlp/moss-002-sft-data) harmlessness data [here](data/MOSS-docta/en_harmless_sampled.log)

-Please fill in this [form](https://forms.gle/GftCbp8QLKRrb1eh6) if you need the full docta-ed version.
+Please fill in this [form](https://forms.gle/GftCbp8QLKRrb1eh6) if you need the full version treated by Docta.

-## Demo 2: Docta label errors (Image data with real-world human annotations)
+## Demo 2: Find label errors (Image data with real-world human annotations)

 We show a demo on [CIFAR-N](https://github.com/UCSC-REAL/cifar-10-100n), CIFAR with re-collected real-world human annotations.
 See the demo [here](demo/docta_cifar10.ipynb).

-## Demo 3: Docta rare patterns (Real-world image data)
+## Demo 3: Find rare patterns (Real-world image data)

 Docta is capable of detecting rare patterns (i.e., patterns/features that have a low-frequency in the data), much like detecting largely ignored types of vitamin that could enhance human health.
 Docta can actively gather and improve your data by collecting these rare patterns.